feichao93/trips-editor/readme.md

 * Block 3: In `rect.drawing` mode, the mouse moving position will be the end point of the drawing rectangle.
 The segment from start point to end point is a diagonal of the drawing rectangle.
 We call `PolygonItem.rectFromPoints` to create a new polygon from the two points as the drawing preview.
 * Block 4: In `rect.drawing` mode, when mouse is released we peek `drawingRect$` to get the drawing rectangle and transform it into an action which will add an polygon to state.

 The above code maintains the mode at different stages, reacts to mouse events correctly according to the current mode, handles the drawing preview, and adds a new polygon when the drawing operation is completed.
-It is expressive thanks to mouse/keyboard abstraction and various operators for streams.
-Moreover, the above interaction function, in essence, is just a puer function that maps from input streams to output streams, which makes this code easy to understand and easy to test.
+It is expressive thanks to mouse/keyboard abstraction and various operators of streams.
+Moreover, the above interaction function, in essence, is just a pure function that maps from input streams to output streams, which makes this code easy to understand and easy to test.

 [inkscape]: https://inkscape.org/
 [microsoft visio]: https://products.office.com/en-us/visio/flowchart-software